Skip to main content

 State System Assessments

-State EMS officials often have the most insight into what their State EMS system is doing well and where there's room for improvement.
+State EMS officials often have the most insight into what their state EMS system is doing well and where there's room for improvement.
 Making the case for change without third-party validation, however, can be a challenge.

 Since 1988, NHTSA has supported comprehensive expert evaluations of State emergency medical and trauma systems.
 These State EMS assessments help States recognize and build on strengths, identify gaps in policy and programming, and improve the effectiveness of EMS care.
 They also provide State officials an opportunity to discuss these issues with technical experts and share best practices.